aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 Blitting
 ^^^^^^^^

 These methods emulate classic blitter controls.
-They are not guaranteed to be available; if they are set to NULL, then they are not present.

 These methods operate directly on ``pipe_resource`` objects, and stand apart from any 3D state in the context.
 Blitting functionality may be